BRITISH VALUES at Seven Stars

 - an understanding of the importance of identifying and combatting discrimination

-In our curriculum and throughout the school community we seek to:-
+Through our 'Open Doors' curriculum and throughout the school community we seek to:-

 - ensure all pupils within the school have a voice that is listened to, and demonstrate how democracy works by actively promoting democratic processes such as a school council whose members are voted for by the pupils